piotrsoczewka/Essential_Genes/README.md

 <img src="images/classification_KNN_distance_metrics.png" width="435" height="300">

-For most of the degrees, manhattan distance metric was chosen in most of the cases during GridSearch cross-validation rounds, except for the K = 5, where euclidean distance was prefered.
+For most of the degrees, manhattan distance metric was chosen in most of the cases during GridSearch cross-validation rounds, except for the K = 5, where euclidean distance was preferred.

 Since k-nearest neighbor algorithm was not successful, let's give it a try to random forest classifier.
 Performance with different number of trees in the forest will be evaluated using recall and recall of a negative class metrics.
 The code for model using random forest algorithm was adapted from the k-nearest neighbor based algorithm.
 Let's see its evaluation.

 <img src="images/classification_RF_evaluation.png" width="412.5" height="300">

 Similarly as for the k-nearest neighbor algorithm - recall and negative class recall are inversely correlated.
-This suggest random acting of the model instead of recognizing essential and non-essential genes
+This suggest random acting of the model instead of recognizing essential and non-essential genes.

 ## 5) Conclusions